priyakaurgit/playwright-bdd-automation/README.md

 Priya Playwright Automation

-🚀 End-to-end test automation framework built with Playwright, TypeScript, and BDD (playwright-bdd).
-This project automates the real-world demo site automationexercise.com and is designed for portfolio showcase + CI/CD integration.
+🚀 Automated end-to-end testing suite for AutomationExercise using Playwright, TypeScript, and Playwright-BDD.
+This project covers major flows like Registration, Login, Cart operations, and Checkout, and implements a CI/CD pipeline with GitHub Actions for automated testing and Github Pages (HTML Test Report Deployment)..

 📌 Features